Trusted Paris itineraries & local intel since 2003

 What is The Best Way To Enjoy The Fireworks Display in Paris on Bastille Day?

-The best way to enjoy the fireworks display in Paris on Bastille Day is to find a good viewing spot early in the day.
+The best way to enjoy the fireworks display in Paris on Bastille Day is to find a good viewing spot early.
 Some popular spots include the Champ de Mars, the Trocadéro, and the Seine River banks.

 But they’re also very crowded with over a million Parisians and tourists.
 Some other popular yet less crowded locations to watch the fireworks show include rooftops of the hotels, any public park with a clear view of the Eiffel Tower, the Île des Cygne, and the area around Place de la Concorde.